axeluhl/sailing-analytics/wiki/info/security/permission-migration-tests.md

 A test setup needs to be created to cover an end to end scenarios using our various apps.
 The following scenarios should be verified in this test:

 * Different types of invitations and QR codes
-* Integration of branch.io and redirects of the QRCodePlace
+* Integration of branch.io and roundtrip/redirects of the QRCodePlace
 * Compatibility with the old and new tracking apps
 * Non-authenticated access and tracking based on the secret
 * App based race management